KRON-TV: NBC affiliation (1949–2001)

-In the early 1960s, KRON's profits were keeping the Chronicle Publishing Company financially solvent at a time when the San Francisco Chronicle was losing money, around $3 million from 1958 to 1965.
+In the early 1960s, KRON-TV's profits were keeping the Chronicle Publishing Company financially solvent at a time when the San Francisco Chronicle was losing money, around $3 million from 1958 to 1965.
 In 1967, KRON-FM-TV moved to a new studio at 1001 Van Ness Avenue in the Western Addition neighborhood (a location that formerly served as the site of the Roman Catholic cathedral of San Francisco).
 The television transmitter was moved to Sutro Tower on July 4, 1973, while the FM transmitter remained on San Bruno Mountain.

-Since the 1970s, KRON's logo has incorporated a stylized number "4" design that is based on the Golden Gate Bridge.
+Since the 1970s, KRON-TV's logo has incorporated a stylized number "4" design that is based on the Golden Gate Bridge.
 The vertical component is a bridge tower, the horizontal component is a portion of the bridge deck, and the curve is a portion of a suspension cable.
 This logo was used as early as April 1974, during coverage of a Symbionese Liberation Army bank robbery.
 By about 1991, this evolved into the "circle 4" logo in use to this day, with the "4" using a simpler bridge design.

 In 1982, the deYoung family's Chronicle Publishing Company unit discussed a possible trade of KRON-TV to the Gannett Company (whose broadcasting division is now part of Tegna) in exchange for acquiring Gannett's Oklahoma City station KOCO-TV, plus an additional $100 million.
 The proposal ultimately fell apart by September 1983.